andreburto/mynagerie/README.md

 ## Update Log

+**2022-07-13:** Started working on adding a Lambda function for a cloud-based endpoint.
+Created the `load-envfile.ps1` script to load environment variables from a Docker-based file while in PowerShell.
+This is needed for Terraform to work.

 **2022-07-04:** Added the ability to compare the local toy list with the primary source on Google Sheets.
 Can now store Google credentials and sheet ranges in the database.